 When will the ID.
 Buzz arrive in America?
 What will it look like?
 How much range and power will it have?
 Here's what we know so far.

-VW revealed it as the a very neon concept, but spy shots have shown a very prosaic-looking white test mule.
-The production ID.
-Buzz should look somewhere in between the two.
-Expect two-tone paint as a nod to the classic VW Microbus.
-The face should feature a similar horizontal light bar to the ID.3 and ID.4.
+VW revealed the ID.
+Buzz as the a very neon concept, but spy shots have shown a very prosaic-looking white test mule.
+Expect the production model to look somewhere between the two.

 Yes, it should.
 We know the ID.
 Buzz will run on the MEB platform like the ID.4 crossover.
 VW listed an output of 369 horsepower for the initial ID.
 Buzz concept, but the production ID.
 Buzz may track with the ID.4 and Audi Q4 E-Tron, offering a 200-horsepower rear-wheel drive model and a 300-ish hp dual-motor AWD one.